 The National EMS Advisory Council (NEMSAC) was established in April 2007 as a nationally recognized council of EMS representatives and consumers to provide advice and recommendations regarding EMS to NHTSA in the Department of Transportation and to the members of the Federal Interagency Committee on EMS.NEMSAC provides a forum for the development, consideration, and communication of information from a knowledgeable and independent perspective.
 NEMSAC does not exercise program management or regulatory development responsibilities, and makes no decisions directly affecting the programs on which it provides advice.
 View the NEMSAC Charter.

-Public meetings of the NEMSAC are held three times per year.
+Public meetings of the NEMSAC are held throughout the year.
 Learn more about upcoming dates, agendas and opportunities for public comment, or download meeting materials from NEMSAC meetings since 2008.

-The NEMSAC membership conducts its work within five working committees.
-The committees provide updates and recommendations at each of the three public meetings held in the Washington D.C. area each year.
+The NEMSAC membership conducts its work within six working committees.
+The committees provide updates and recommendations at public meetings held throughout the year in the Washington, D.C. area.

 2018 – 2020 NEMSAC Members